Jitesh117/jitesh117.github.io/content/vim_stuff/use-marks-and-jumps-effectively-in-vim.md

 showToc = true
 +++

 Vim, the powerful text editor, offers a multitude of features to enhance your editing efficiency.
 Among these, marks and jumps stand out as incredibly useful tools for navigation within files and across your editing session.
-This article will explore how to effectively use marks and jumps to supercharge your Vim workflow.
+In this article we'll explore how to effectively use marks and jumps to supercharge your Vim workflow.

 ## Understanding Marks